learningwala/w/m/content/_index.md

 **I am an Educator, Writer & [Earth Educator Fellow 23'](https://www.youcan.in/earth-edu)**

-I craft transformative learning journeys for children and young adults, through experiential methodologies.
+I craft transformative learning journeys for children and young adults.

 When I'm not with children or educators, I immerse myself in writing poetry or documenting my 'learning experiments'.